mschaszberger/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 They will _not_ use free tier load slots.

 ##### External Table Name: `temp_ext`
-Note, that the query should select from a `temp_ext` which will be a temporary external table configured on the fly by the Cloud Function.
+> Note: The query should select from a `temp_ext` which will be a temporary
+> external table configured on the fly by the Cloud Function.
-The query must handle the logic for inserting into the destination table.
+> The query must handle the logic for inserting into the destination table.
-This means it should use BigQuery DML to mutate the destination table.
+> This means it should use BigQuery DML to mutate the destination table.

 For example:

 ```sql
 INSERT {dest_dataset}.{dest_table}
 SELECT * FROM temp_ext
 ```

-Note that `{dest_dataset}` and `{dest_table}` can be used to inject the dataset and table inferred from the GCS path.
+> Note: The `{dest_dataset}` and `{dest_table}` placeholders will be replaced at runtime by either:
+> * The GCS path destination regex group matches for dataset and table.
+> * The destinationTable entry in a load.json file.

 The query will be run with the appropriate [external table definitions](https://cloud.google.com/bigquery/docs/reference/rest/v2/tables#ExternalDataConfiguration)